Arid Bronze Azure

-The eggs can be white, grey or brown.
-They are round with a diameter of about 1 mm.
+The eggs can be white, grey or brown, and covered in a sparse off-white polygonal network of ribs.
+The eggs are round with a diameter of about 1 mm.
 They are laid in groups about 40 on the base of a mallee gum tree that has a suitable ants nest in the roots.

 The species is found inland in mallee scrub in

 Further reading :

 CSIRO Publishing, Melbourne 2000, vol. 2, pp. 714-715.

 A new species of Ogyris Angas (Lepidoptera: Lycaenidae) from southern arid Australia,

 Volume 57, Part 2 (1999) pp. 251-260